DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * **decoder:** Any application, library, or other software which restores the data in a DieFledermaus stream to its original form.
 * **re-encoder:** Any software which functions as both an encoder and a decoder.
 * **length-prefixed string:** In the DieFledermaus format, a length-prefixed string is a sequence of bytes, usually UTF-8 text, which is prefixed by the *length value*, an 8-bit or 16-bit unsigned integer indicating the length of the string (not including the length value itself).
 If the length value is 0, the actual length of the string is 256 for 8-bit length values and 65536 for 16-bit length values.
+* **the specified hash function:** A DieFledermaus must use one of the following cryptographic hash functions: [SHA-256, SHA-512](https://en.wikipedia.org/wiki/SHA-2), [SHA-3/256, or SHA-3/512](https://en.wikipedia.org/wiki/SHA-3).
+"The specified hash function" refers to whichever function the file is currently using.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).